 All of our work is focused on promoting good mental and physical health and wellbeing, as well as supporting the recovery journeys of those living with mental ill-health.

-We are proud that, whilst we have developed and grown considerably over nearly 30 years of operation, we still work to our strongly-held values, ensuring that the people we serve remain at the centre of what we do.
+We are proud that, whilst we have developed and grown considerably over more than 30 years of operation, we still work to our strongly-held values, ensuring that the people we serve remain at the centre of what we do.
 We value: